Interventional Radiology

 Integrated IR/DR Residency

-During the first 3 years (PGY 2-4) of this IR/DR residency, trainees will train almost indistinguishably alongside the Diagnostic Radiology residents, including the same educational goals and objectives.
-The only difference will be some added IR rotations in these first three years.
-All responsibilities including call will otherwise be identical.
-In PGY-5 and 6, the IR/DR residents will focus their training on all aspects of interventional radiology, including both technical skills as well as clinical care.
+During the first 3 years (PGY 2 – 4) of this IR/DR residency, trainees will train almost indistinguishably alongside the Diagnostic Radiology residents, including the same educational goals and objectives.
+The only difference will be added IR rotations in these first three years, including two 4-week blocks in the PGY-2 and PGY-3 to get the IR/DR resident fully incorporated and involved into the IR program.
+During these first two years, even though they are immersed in DR training, junior IR/DR residents are invited to actively involved in all IR activities including Grand Rounds, Interesting Case Presentations, M&M, Journal Club, regional Angio Clubs, and all social outings.
+Call responsibilities including call will be identical to DR residents.
+The PGY-4 year is spent finishing DR training and then prepping for taking the Core Exam.
+In PGY-5 and PGY-6, the IR/DR residents will spend nearly all of their time on the IR service as a senior resident, focusing their training on all aspects of interventional radiology, including both technical skills as well as clinical care.
 The overarching goal is for trainees in our program to become adept in the interpretation of all diagnostic imaging modalities as well as to become skilled and proficient in not only the technical skills of minimally invasive image-guided procedures, but also the compassionate care of their patients both before and after the procedure.
+This includes procedural days, consult and admissions, dedicated outpatient clinic time, and devoted time to electives and research.
 The goal of the program is to graduate confident, independent practitioners able to both lead a true clinical IR service while also having the ability to be a productive diagnostic radiologist in either academic or private practice.

 ESIR (Early Specialization in Interventional Radiology)

-Each year, any of the interested second year diagnostic radiology are allowed to apply for ESIR designation within our program.
+Each year, any second year diagnostic radiology who is interested in pursuing IR is allowed to apply for ESIR designation within our program.
 This is based off of IR rotation performance, DR rotation performance, in-service scores, board scores, and overall fit in our program.
 One ESIR resident will be selected annually.
 During their fourth DR year (PGY-5), this resident will have a special concentration in IR, completing 10 months of IR or IR-related rotations, including an ICU month and a month at our dedicated vein clinic.
-They will also perform over 500 procedures, allowing them to get ESIR designation and be able to apply to one-year Independent IR Residency positions.
+These residents typically perform more than 1,000 procedures, mostly as primary operator, allowing them to get ESIR designation and be able to apply to one-year Independent IR Residency positions.
 Our ESIR resident and Integrated IR resident have nearly identical schedules in their PGY-5 year.

 Independent Interventional Radiology Residency

-Independent IR Residency is a two-year program in PGY-6 (for one-year applicants who have completed ESIR) or PGY-6 and PGY-7 (for two-year applicants) allowing a diagnostic radiology resident who has successfully completed DR residency to further train in interventional radiology at our institution.
-This will replace the previous IR fellowship, allowing residents who became interested in IR later or who did not match into the Integrated Program to complete the requisite training and sit for the IR/DR exam to become eligible for the dual IR/DR certificate.
+Independent IR Residency is a one-year program in PGY-6 (for one-year applicants who have completed ESIR) or two-year program in PGY-6 and PGY-7 (for two-year applicants who have not completed an ESIR program) allowing diagnostic radiology residents who has successfully completed DR residency to complete training in interventional radiology at our institution.
+This replaced the previous IR fellowship, allowing residents who became interested in IR later or who did not match into the Integrated Program to complete the requisite training and sit for the IR/DR exam to become eligible for the dual IR/DR certificate.
 Trainees who successfully complete the Independent IR residency and pass the boards will be identical in certification to those who complete the Integrated IR residency.
 Resident will have all of their 12-24 months dedicated to clinical IR training, including core IR rotations, ICU rotations, Vein Institute rotations, neurointerventional rotations, electives, and dedicated research time.

 ROTATION | WEEKS |